Mariposas-Inteligentes/AI_Schedule_Generator/README.md

         ./schedule.out

-The program was made to run in the operating system `Ubuntu 22`, so it is recomended to use this distribution to test it.
+The program was made to run in the operating system `Ubuntu 22`, so it is recommended to use this distribution to test it.
 In order to change the parameters needed to run the genetic algorithm, you can modify the file [common.hpp](./src/common.hpp).
-And in order to modify the received prefernces for each microbiologist, modify the file [microbiologists_weekend.txt](./src/microbiologists_weekends.txt).
-Where each line contains the prefferences of one microbiologist for that month in the order: `Saturday morning`, `Saturday night`, `Sunday morning` and `Sunday night`.
+And in order to modify the received preferences for each microbiologist, modify the file [microbiologists_weekend.txt](./src/microbiologists_weekends.txt).
+Where each line contains the preferences of one microbiologist for that month in the order: `Saturday morning`, `Saturday night`, `Sunday morning` and `Sunday night`.
 Each day can have 3 possible values:

 1. `T`: Want to work
 2. `N`: Do not want to work
 3. `V`: On vacation before or after and don't want to work that weekend.

-To order to modify the Friday night and monday morning schedule you can change the file [microbiologists_workdays.txt](./src/microbiologists_workdays.txt).
-Where each line is a day, and the numbers are the ids asigned to each microbiologist on call on that shift.
+In order to modify the Friday night and Monday morning schedule you can change the file [microbiologists_workdays.txt](./src/microbiologists_workdays.txt).
+Where each line is a day, and the numbers are the ids assigned to each microbiologist on call on that shift.
 The lines alternate between Friday night, and Monday morning for each week.
-The numbers asigned must correspond to the ID of each microbiologist.
+The numbers assigned must correspond to the ID of each microbiologist.